-There have been no changes to the Community council member of the committee.
-He is: Councillor Philip Rogers (St. Clears Town Council)
+There was no change to the Community council member of the committee.
+He was Councillor Philip Rogers (St. Clears Town Council)

-There have been no changes to the County Councillor membership of the committee during the year.
-The current members are:
+There were no changes to the County Councillor membership of the committee during the year.
+The members were:

 Councillor.
 Jeanette Gilasbey Councillor.
 Gareth Thomas Councillor.
 Rob James